Making a nomination

 A residential property cannot be designated as an asset of community value.

-It will also be necessary to show that the main use of the property can continue to further social wellbeing/social interests in the future - or in the case of a property where the use ceased in the recent past - that it could be brought back into social use within five years.
+It is also necessary to show that the main use of the property can continue to further social wellbeing/social interests in the future.
+In the case of a property where the use ceased in the recent past, that it could be brought back into social use within five years.

 Who can make a nomination

-Eligible community groups can make a nomination where they have a local connection with the area - i.e. the group's activities are wholly or partly concerned with Camden or a neighbouring borough.
+Eligible community groups can make a nomination where they have a local connection with the area.
+This is where the group's activities are wholly or partly concerned with Camden or a neighbouring borough.

 Eligible groups are:

-- An unincorporated body - with a membership including at least 21 individuals who are registered to vote in Camden (or a neighbouring borough);
+- An unincorporated body with a membership including at least 21 people registered to vote in Camden, or a neighbouring borough

-- An organisation that is a charity, industrial and provident society or company limited by guarantee which does not distribute any surplus to its members, or a community interest company.
+- A charity, industrial and provident society or company limited by guarantee which does not distribute any surplus to its members, or a community interest company.

 How to make a nomination

-The Council has prepared an application form (link below) for making a nomination for a building/land to be designated by the Council as an ACV.
-This form sets out the information the Council requires to assess whether to designate a proposal as an ACV.
+There is an application form below for making a nomination for a building/land to be designated by the Council as an ACV.
+This form sets out the information the Council needs to assess whether to designate a proposal as an ACV.

 Nominate an asset of community value

-Please contact us if you have any queries about the nomination form or the supporting information we require.
+Please contact us if you have any queries about the nomination form or the supporting information we need.

 How the Council will consider a nomination

-When we receive an application, we will check if this has been made by an eligible body (membership of an unincorporated body will be checked against the electoral roll).
-We will make our decision on the application within 8 weeks of receipt.
-Decisions are delegated to the Chief Planning Officer, LB Camden.
+When we receive an application, we will check if this has been made by an eligible body.
+Membership of an unincorporated body will be checked against the electoral roll.
+We will make our decision on the application within 8 weeks of receiving it.
+Decisions are delegated to the Chief Planning Officer of Camden Council.

-If we consider the application does not meet the criteria, the Council will provide the reasons why and the nomination will be added to the list of unsuccessful applications.
+If we consider the application does not meet the criteria, the Council will provide the reasons why.
+The nomination will be added to the list of unsuccessful applications.
 We will also write to you if the nomination is successful.

-Assets will remain on the list for five years and a land charge will be registered against the property and a restriction on the title will be registered with the Land Registry.
+Assets will remain on the list for five years.
+A land charge will be registered against the property and a restriction on the title will be registered with the Land Registry.
 When the five years have expired, an eligible community group is able to submit a new nomination.